CycloneDX/cyclonedx.org/index.md

 - Outdated component analysis
 - License identification and compliance
 - File verification
-- Track component usage and risk with optional hierarchical representation
-- Generate automatically from multiple development ecosystems
-- Portable, single file which can be supplied by development teams, business partners, and vendors
-#### Coming Soon:
+- Hierarchical representation of component assemblies
-- Document a components pedigree including ancestors, descendants, and variants, representing a components lineage from any viewpoint
+- Document a components pedigree including ancestors, descendants, variants, and commits, representing a components lineage from any viewpoint and what attributes make it unique
 - Analyze modified open source libraries without any loss of fidelity
+- Human and machine readable format designed to be simple to use, extensible, and easily adoptable

 ## Namespaces